Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 And as I mentioned at the beginning, I really like Schwinn’s new take on the frame.

 Anyway, when it comes to the frame, I think the 290 scores very well.
-I like that it comes with a pretty high assembled weight and weight limit.
+I like that it comes with a high assembled weight and weight limit.

 Warranty